PurpleSpy/ImageColorChannelSplitter/README.md

 [program options]

-Args may be individual image, files, argument files,directories or web url, zipfiles if chosen or individual files will be placed in the same folder as original image
+Args may be individual image, files,zip files, argument files,directories or web url, zipfiles if chosen or individual files will be placed in the same folder as original image

+If you specify a directory zip files will not be collected as part of the batch, zip files must be explicitly specified and then only JPG, PNG, BMP will be used from them

-Images that were downloaded from url and clipboard images will be saved to THISAPPLOCATION\imgdownloads
+Images that were downloaded from url, clipboard, and zip images will be saved to ThisAppLocation\imgdownloads

 -C Uses Image From clipboad